 Family Life Center: To contribute money towards the Family Life Center, make a designated gift to the "Family Life Center Fund".
 If writing a check, please make it to the church and designate Family Life Center Fund in the memo line.
 If giving cash, write Family Life Center Fund on the envelope.

 Buddy Backpack Help: The Buddy Backpack Ministry packs backpacks with food items for hungry children in local elementary schools to take home with them for the weekend.
 Children are recommended for this food assistance ministry by teachers, guidance counselors, and social workers.
 In partnership with other local churches, Neill's Creek Baptist takes one Friday morning a month (8:30am) to pack approximately 150 back-packs and distribute to local elementary schools.
 This vital ministry is in need of additional volunteers from NCBC for the once a month Friday morning packing and distribution of the backpacks.
 The packing location is Angier Baptist Church's multipurpose building.
 To volunteer to help, please contact Mrs. Frances Johnson.

-Ladles of Love: We are collecting clothing for the new warmer season.
+Ladles of Love: As cooler weather approaches, we will be collecting coats, blankets, sweaters, scarves, gloves, long-sleeve shirts, and other winter items.
 Please place your donation items in the bin outside the church office.
-These will be distributed to those in need.
+These will be distributed to those in need of warm clothes.